This article has been authored by Muskan Saxena, a fourth-year law student at Jagran Lakecity University, Bhopal.

 There can be a situation wherein the defendant deals in varied designs and can deny the allegations of infringement on the ground that the complaint of the plaintiff fails to identify which of its design is causing infringement.
 This problem can be resolved if the Trade Dress owner defines that which of its designs contains the protected elements.
 This would also reduce the ambiguity and make it clear to the opposing party as to which of its design it must defend in lawsuit.

 Protection can be claimed under trade dress when the product is identified and recognised by consumers.
 When a product becomes identifiable by consumers, its brand value increases.
 Therefore to maintain and increase brand value trade dress protection is quintessential.
-By according protection of trade dress in various judgements the courts have recognised its growing importance.
+By according protection of trade dress in various judgements the courts have recognized its growing importance.

 Imitation and duplication of product design has become an intentional strategy of the new enterprises to take advantage of the established goodwill of the original enterprise which results in latter suffering substantial losses.Trade Dress can be an indispensable asset which provides lifetime protection to the overall appearance of the product.
 The Trademarks Act, 1999 does not provide a definition of Trade Dress, however it has been recognised under Section 2(zb) of the Act.
 Although the scope of the Trade Dress is broad, yet there is ambiguity with respect to combination of elements of design which would constitute a Trade Dress.
 The present mechanism calls for resolving the problem regarding articulation of Trade Dress and strengthening of enforcement mechanism.
 This would not only aid in litigation but also help the enterprises in maintaining consistent look of their design.